glickbot/riak-conf/README.md

-# DESCRIPTION
+# NAME

-    Easily parse and modify riak's app.config from the command line.
+    riak-conf - Parse and modify riak's app.config from the command line.

 # SYNOPSIS